ace-dent/pngslim/README.md

 ## History

 **v1.2 Development 2021**
+- Fix pngout parameters for efficiency; where possible use `-kp` to avoid palette trials and `-f6` to avoid filter trials.
 - Script readability: indents changed from tabs to spaces.
 - Reformatted readme for markdown and tweaked text.